pauleaster/BMC_RESmart_Clone/README.md

 Cloned from https://github.com/headrotor/BMC_RESmart,
 see this repo for the original source.

+I am using this to make a Rust port for my own use.

 Decode data files from BMC Medical RESMart GII systems.

 Note: the operation of this code has been reverse-engineered from